This page contains Caribou facts and information, and is part of our Arctic series.

 Typically, herds migrate north in the summer as the snows melt, and south in the winter to escape the harsh Arctic winters.

-In summer months Caribou graze on grasses, herbs, ferns, and mosses.
-In winter they paw through the snow with their hooves and antlers to find the lichen and fungi buried underneath.
+In the summer months Caribou graze on grasses, herbs, ferns, and mosses.
+In winter they forage for lichen and fungi buried underneath the snow.
+This they uncover with their hooves and antlers.

 An important food for Caribou is ‘Reindeer Moss‘, which grows in alpine tundra.
 Despite its name, it is a lichen, not a moss.